JTB22/JTB22/README.md

 - 📫 How to reach me **bloodjosh92@gmail.com**

-- ⚡ Fun fact **I first learned HTML / CSS / PHP on a hosting platform called Ning.com to host my customer myspace layout generator.
+- ⚡ Fun fact **I first learned HTML / CSS / PHP on a hosting platform called Ning.com to host my custom made myspace layout generator.
 Ning is no longer the same but boy was it great for learning.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">